psychemedia/island-tales-book-one/32_folly-at-folly-hall.md

 The four following witnesses were examined, to contradict various parts of the evidence of the wife of Clement Dyson.

-*Mr. J. Robinson* lives at Honley; knows the wife of Clement Dyson, who is tenant to the witness; she was at his house on Wednesday, the 11th of June—his wife said unto her in his hearing, "You have had these people at your house I understand ;" she said they had.
+*Mr. J. Robinson* lives at Honley; knows the wife of Clement Dyson, who is tenant to the witness; she was at his house on Wednesday, the 11th of June—his wife said unto her in his hearing, "You have had these people at your house I understand?"; she said they had.
 "Don't you know any of them?" rejoined his wife.
 Mrs. Dyson replied, "No, I do not know one of them—they were all strangers to me."
 Witness said the object of Mrs. Dyson was to ask if he had sent Sykes for a gun, which he had borrowed: he replied he had.
 He has known Sykes twenty years, who occasionally has been in his employment, and he always considered him as a very honest man.
 Witness also spoke favourably of Donkersley's character.

 *Mr. George Holron* is a clothier; lives at Honley; deposed to a conversation with Dyson's wife, about Charles Charlesworth: she told the witness that he (Charlesworth) bad taken up her son, for taking a hang lock from a gate; and that she had been that morning and told him that he was the man to whom she had given the gun upon the door steps, and that it was nobody else.
 Witness saic, did not say that it was him, but that she had told him so.
 At another time she told the witness, that she thought she knew Sykes, Donkersley, and Shaw; and upon his asking her why she said before that she knew none of them, she replied, it was because she did not wish to have ill-will among her neighbours.
 He knows Sykes, Donkersley, and the two Oldhams, they have very good characters.